dpjanes/iotdb-aws-toolkit/iot/policies/README.md

 # Policies

 Here's some useful policies for your AWS IoT implementation.
-Policies are basically access control rules.
+Policies are basically access control rules to the MQTT hierarchy.

 ## Tools